-Education, like almost every other area of our society, has evolved in leaps and bounds in recent years.
-Traditional teaching techniques, based mainly on a teacher explaining a topic and students taking notes, may still be useful on occasion, but education today revolves more around encouraging the student to awaken their curiosity and desire to learn.
+Education, as with other industries, has evolved in leaps and bounds in recent years.
+Traditional pedagogical techniques, based on a teacher explaining a topic and students taking notes, may still be useful on occasion, but education today revolves more around encouraging the student to awaken their curiosity and desire to learn.

 A number of different teaching techniques have emerged due to this change in education.
-Many of these teaching techniques are not actually new however!
+Many of these teaching techniques are not actually new!
 The use of technology in the classroom has simply given education a new lease of life allowing us to approach old ideas in new ways.

 Outlined below are some popular teaching techniques that have arisen from the integration of technology in education.